"When should we do the engagement session"?

 "Do you have props or do we need props"?

-Props start to become all consuming sometimes, so I suggest you bring only what you HAVE to bring (if any) and leave the rest to just focus on the couple and those sweet, sexy, romantic poses and shots.
+Props start to become all consuming sometimes, so we suggest you bring only what you HAVE to bring (if any) and leave the rest to just focus on the couple and those sweet, sexy, romantic poses and shots.

 "Looks like its going to rain"